dharmab/dharmab.github.io/_posts/2014-03-26-arch-linux-install-checklist.markdown

 categories: linux
 ---

 This is my Arch Linux installation checklist.
-I mostly use it as a quick reference during the rare cases I need to do a fresh install from scratch. **Do  not use this as a general installation guide!** Refer to the [Beginners' guide](https://wiki.archlinux.org/index.php/Beginners%27_guide) for a detailed step-vy-step walkthrough.
+I mostly use it as a quick reference during the rare cases I need to do a fresh install from scratch. **Do  not use this as a general installation guide!** Refer to the [Beginners' guide](https://wiki.archlinux.org/index.php/Beginners%27_guide) for a detailed step-by-step walkthrough.

 Basic System
 ##